richardsterlingjackson/richardsterling-portfolio/user-directory/README.md

 - Add new users with detailed profile fields
 - View user details in a polished card layout
+- Edit existing users directly from the list
 - Delete users from the list
-- Angular Material UI with custom SCSS styling
+- Responsive UI with Angular Material and custom SCSS styling
-- Live backend with Express and MongoDB
+- Data flow with Live backend using Express and MongoDB
 - Fully reactive frontend using Angular signals

 ---